 A modern luxury hotel rooted in Harlem’s cultural heartbeat

-Located steps from the Apollo Theater, the Renaissance New York Harlem Hotel stands as one of the most prominent Black-owned hotels in Manhattan.
-The property blends upscale design with deep respect for Harlem’s artistic and historical legacy.
-Its rooftop lounge, The Victoria, offers sweeping city views and has become a favorite for both locals and visitors.
+Located just steps from the Apollo Theater, Renaissance New York Harlem Hotel stands as one of the most prominent new hotel developments in Harlem.
+Blending upscale, contemporary design with a deep respect for the neighborhood’s artistic and cultural legacy, the property delivers a refined stay in one of New York City’s most historic communities.
+Its rooftop lounge, The Victoria, offers sweeping skyline views and has quickly become a favorite gathering spot for both locals and visitors.

 –BOOK